Laser for Veins

 Endovenous Laser Ablation

-Laser for veins is available at our state-of-the-art treatment centre and EVLA or Endovenous Laser Ablation is currently the most effective alternative to surgical stripping.
-This is applied to large malfunctioning veins, the underlying cause of varicose veins.
-Treatments using laser for veins are performed as a “walk in walk out” procedure, under tumescent anaesthesia (diluted local anaesthetic).
-As a patient, you avoid the risks of general anaesthesia and the discomfort of traditional vein surgery.
+Laser for Varicose Veins involves treating the vein from the inside and is known as Endovenous Laser Ablation (EVLA) or Endovenous Laser Treatment (EVLT) and is currently the most effective way to get rid of varicose veins without surgical stripping.
+Laser energy is usually applied to the large malfunctioning saphenous veins, the underlying cause of Varicose Veins.
+Treatments using endovenous laser are performed as a “walk in - walk out” procedure, under tumescent anaesthesia (diluted local anaesthetic).
+This eliminates the risks of general anaesthesia and the discomfort of traditional vein removal surgery.

 Endovenous Laser Ablation (EVLA) uses a laser fibre, which is inserted into the abnormal vein via a small skin puncture.